jakesiney/Cloud-Reliability-Project/README.md

 ## Project Overview

-In this project, our team was commissioned by a organization that delivers software and services to several veterinary hospitals.
+In this project, our team was commissioned by a organisation that delivers software and services to several veterinary hospitals.
 Our primary goal was to enhance the reliability of their existing application, HOSP, while ensuring its core functionality remained intact.
 Additionally, we undertook the responsibility of implementing various improvements and incorporating new features to elevate the overall user experience.

 ## The HOSP system